cool-aid/TransMatrix/README.md

 ## Features

-- Seamless integration with Chrome's latest built-in AI APIs, the Language Detection API and the Translation API.
+- Seamless integration with Chrome's latest built-in AI APIs, the Language Detection API and the Translator API.
 - Translates selected text into multiple languages simultaneously, up to 3 languages at a time for performance reasons at the moment.
 - Automatically detects the language of the selected text
 - Supports both online and offline translation